Overview

 Impact

-These changes will affect you if you submit cross-border payments over the SWIFT network or payments routed through clearing systems that require hybrid or fully structured addresses.
+These changes will affect you if you submit cross-border payments over the SWIFT network, or payments routed through clearing systems that require hybrid or fully structured addresses.
 Impacted systems include Fedwire, CHIPS, SEPA, Swiss Interbank Clearing (SIC), CHAPS-UK, Target2-Euro, and South Africa’s SAMOS.
 Payments that do not meet the new address requirements may be rejected or delayed, which could impact processing timelines.

 Please note that the guidance here does not replace any local legal or regulatory requirements, which can vary by market and payment type.
 For example, certain locations may already require Town/City and Country details in all payment messages or may have additional address requirements.
 Please review what is needed for your situation and ensure your payment practices comply with all applicable requirements.
 For more details on how these changes may affect your domestic and Global ACH payments, please check back or contact your relationship manager.

-• Manual-entry payments
+• Free-form payments

-• Enhanced Templates (Bank Verified Lines)
+• Standard Templates and Enhanced Templates (Bank Verified Lines)

 • File Imports